ilyashusain/jenkins-dynamic-agents-k8s/README.md

 Similar to how we must create service accounts in GCP or iam roles in AWS to permit Terraform to spin up machines on the hypervisor, we must also configure RBAC to allow the jenkins master to spin up agents on our cluster.
 In this case, we will grant the jenkins master admin permissions.

-First, take a look at the admin-account.yaml file:
+First, `git clone` this repository and take a look at the admin-account.yaml file:

 ```
 ---